samcaton0/Publication-Metadata-Extraction/README.md

 ## How It Works

+1. `clouscaper` **for HTML Extraction:** Allows bypassing of CloudFare anti-bot protection unlike `requests`
-1. **DOI Extraction**: Parses HTML meta tags (`citation_doi`, `dc.Identifier`)
+2. **DOI Extraction**: Parses HTML meta tags (`citation_doi`, `dc.Identifier`)
-2. **Metadata Retrieval**: Queries CrossRef API for journal, title, author names/order
+3. **Metadata Retrieval**: Queries CrossRef API for journal, title, author names/order
-3. **Email Extraction**: Regex + Cloudflare XOR cipher decoder from static HTML
+4. **Email Extraction**: Regex from the static HTML
-4. **Email Matching**: Pattern scoring (name in email) → proximity fallback (HTML distance)
+5. **Email Matching**: Tries pattern scoring (name in email) and uses proximity as a fallback
-5. **Error Handling**: Logs failures per-paper, outputs to separate error file
+6. **Error Handling**: Logs failures for each paper and outputs to a separate error file

 **Note**: 2-5 second delays between requests to avoid IP blocking (~5 mins for 60 papers).

 ## Design Decisions

 - **Rate limiting**: Random 2-5s delays + rotating user-agent headers to mimic human browsing and prevent IP blocking
-- **No LLMs**: Deterministic approach is faster, free, reproducible, and achieves 95%+ success without API costs
+- **No LLMs**: Means the pipeline is deterministic, does not require paying for API credits, and does not have to wait for generation
-- **CrossRef for metadata**: Authoritative source for structured author data vs. unreliable HTML parsing
+- **CrossRef for metadata**: More reliable and structured source of author data than HTML parsing
-- **Hybrid email matching**: Pattern scoring handles standard cases, proximity fallback handles edge cases (lab emails, arbitrary usernames)
+- **2-Stage Email Matching**: Standard cases are handled by pattern matching but some more obscure edge case emails are handled by proximity to author names

 ## Assumptions

-- DOIs are in standard HTML meta tags
+- The paper has a DOI (almost all modern papers) and it can be found in standard HTML meta tags
 - CrossRef metadata is complete and correctly ordered
 - Emails exist in static HTML (not JavaScript-rendered)
-- All sites use UTF-8 encoding
-- Corresponding authors are only identified when explicitly stated in HTML (proximity to "corresponding"/"correspondence" keywords) - no inference is made
-- First/last authors are determined by position in author list (no equal contribution detection)

 ## Limitations

 - Cannot extract emails not present in static HTML (requires JavaScript rendering or manual access)
-- Author-email matching is heuristic and may be ambiguous with common surnames or multiple authors with similar names
+- Author-email matching may be ambiguous with common surnames or multiple authors with similar names
-- No affiliation extraction to help disambiguate authors
-- Corresponding author identified by keyword proximity, not explicit markup (may misidentify)
 - DOI extraction fails if not in standard meta tags (some preprints, older papers)
-- Pattern matching assumes emails contain name components (fails with institutional/lab emails)
+- Corresponding authors are only identified using the HTML, no inference is made (e.g. based on them being the only one with an email)\
+- Does not attempt to identify equal contributions made (e.g. joint first authorship)

 ## Requirements